COVID-19 and Your Library

 What about programming?

 For now, all of our in-person programs at the library have been cancelled or postponed.
 We tentatively have some scheduled for autumn, but those are still up in the air pending what happens with the pandemic.
-Summer Library Programming will be done on an at-home/take-home basis this year.
+Summer Library Programming is still pending for this year.